Ellynn Decter Szoke

 About The New Jersey Rare Disease Alliance

 The New Jersey Rare Disease Alliance is dedicated to improving the lives of the 800,000 rare disease patients in NJ.
-Inclusive of individuals and organizations across the rare disease continuum, the group’s mission is to bring recognition to the issues rare disease patients face and to work together towards better treatment options and improved access to care.
-Patients, supporters, advocates, legislators, biopharmaceutical and life science industry executives, healthcare professionals, academia, and individuals committed to making a difference in patients’
+The group’s mission is to bring recognition to the issues rare disease patients face and to work together towards better treatment options and improved access to care.
+Patients, supporters, advocates, legislators, biopharmaceutical and life science industry executives, healthcare professionals, academia, and individuals committed to making a difference in patients’ lives are all encouraged to participate.

 The National Organization for Rare Disorders (NORD), a 501(c)(3) organization, is a unique federation of voluntary health organizations dedicated to helping people with rare "orphan" diseases and assisting the organizations that serve them.
 NORD is committed to the identification, treatment, and cure of rare disorders through programs of education, advocacy, research, and service.